backstage/backstage/.changeset/red-taxis-swim.md

 '@backstage/plugin-api-docs': patch
 ---

-Use the system icon compatibility component in the navigation item extension.
+Use the `AppIcon` component in the navigation item extension.